SoftMatterPhysicsLeeds/smp-lab-documentation/docs/anton-paar.md

 -----------

----
-**NOTE**
+!!! info

     The calibration procedure should be performed at the beginning of your set of measurements using the sample geometry you intend to measure with.

----

 1. Go to 'My Apps' and click on 'Verification and Adjustment' at the bottom of the page.